 3. *Besides, splitting up the different legs of your trade, you could also split up the contract size.
 For example, instead of ordering 100 contracts at once, you could order 50 contracts twice.
 Alternatively, you could split up the order even more.
 But if you can’t receive fills at the desired price, you may end up only having a fraction of your planned position.

-*Only if your broker fees are per contract.
-Don’t do this if you have to pay a commission for each order.
+*Only do this if your broker fees are per contract.
+Don’t do this if you have to pay a high commission for each order.

 Definitions of Order Types and other Important Terms: